-CIPs methodology for evaluating and managing climate-related risks is guided by the Task Force on Climate-related Financial Disclosures (TCFD), now integrated into the International Sustainability Standards Board (ISSB) standards.
-Prior to the Final Investment Decision (FID), CIP's diligent investment team is responsible for conducting comprehensive pre-investment due diligence.
+CIPs methodology for evaluating and managing climate-related risks is guided by the Task Force on Climate-related Financial Disclosures (TCFD), now integrated into the ISSB's standards.
+Prior to the FID, CIP's diligent investment team is responsible for conducting comprehensive pre-investment due diligence.
 This team will either rely on or arrange for targeted due diligence on pertinent ESG topics related to a potential investment.
 This due diligence will include a thorough assessment of risks associated with: